 She has authored four books:

-She has co-edited a festschrift in honor of Cynthia J. Neville's retirement with Krista J. Kesselring, entitled Crossing Borders: Boundaries and Margins in Medieval and Early Modern Britain (Brill, 2018); and she has co-edited a volume of studies with Wendy J. Turner, entitled Medicine and the Law in the Middle Ages (Brill, 2014).
+She edited the medieval volume of Bloomsbury's Cultural History of Violence series, which will be coming out in October of 2025.
+In addition, she has co-edited a festschrift in honor of Cynthia J. Neville's retirement with Krista J. Kesselring, entitled Crossing Borders: Boundaries and Margins in Medieval and Early Modern Britain (Brill, 2018); a volume of essays with Wendy J. Turner, entitled Medicine and the Law in the Middle Ages (Brill, 2014); and a special issue of the journal Gender & History entitled "Engendering Carcerality" (36.3, 2024) with Eileen Boris.

 She has also written on subjects such as suicide, abortion by assault, coverture, medical malpractice, singlewomen, and more recently on juries of matrons.
 In 2007, Sara was awarded the Sutherland prize by the American Society for Legal History for her article, “Degrees of culpability: Suicide verdicts, mercy, and the jury in medieval England,” (Journal of Medieval and Early Modern Studies 36.2, 2006).
 Her current research focuses on inquests of hate and spite, that is, malicious accusations of homicide in thirteenth-century England.

-Dr. Butler is also the co-founder of an online blog entitled “Legal History Miscellany,” with Katherine Watson (Oxford Brooke’s University) and Krista J. Kesselring (Dalhousie University), with the goal of making England’s early legal history accessible to a broader audience.
+Prof. Butler is also the co-founder and regular contributor to an online blog entitled “Legal History Miscellany,” with Katherine Watson (Oxford Brookes University) and Krista J. Kesselring (Dalhousie University), with the goal of making England’s early legal history accessible to a broader audience.

 Her undergraduate courses include:

-Dr. Butler is open to accepting new PhD students whose geographic focus is medieval England, particularly those with thematic interests in women / gender, marriage, law, medicine, and/or violence.
-Those who are interested in applying to work with Dr. Butler, should reach out by email first to discuss research possibilities.
+Prof. Butler is open to accepting new MA and PhD students whose geographic focus is medieval England, particularly those with thematic interests in women / gender, marriage, law, medicine, and/or violence.
+Those who are interested in applying to work with Prof. Butler, should reach out by email first to discuss research possibilities.

 Her interests outside the classroom involve reading Canadian-authored fiction, cycling, travel in Europe, crocheting, and hanging out with her family and two dogs.